boundary/meter-plugin-cassandra/README.md

 ### Plugin Setup

-In order for the plugin to collect statistics from Cassandra you must enable the JMX endpoint.
+In order for the plugin to collect statistics from Cassandra you ensure that JMX endpoint is operational.
+By default Cassandra listens on 7199 of your localhost.

 ### Plugin Configuration Fields